moonbitlang/moonbit-docs/tour.md

 # A Tour of MoonBit for Beginners

-This guide intended for newcomers, and it's not meant to be a 5-minute quick tour.
-This article tries to be a succinct yet easy to understand guide for those who haven't programmed in a way that MoonBit enables them to do, that is, in a more modern, functional way.
+This guide is intended for newcomers, and it's not meant to be a 5-minute quick tour.
+This article tries to be a succinct yet easy to understand guide for those who haven't programmed in a way that MoonBit enables them to, that is, in a more modern, functional way.

 See [the General Introduction](./README.md) if you want to straight delve into the language.